kubernetes/community/communication/marketing-team/contributor-blogging.md

 ## Guidelines for contributor blogs:

 * Use inclusive language understandable by everyone
+* Ensure that the blog post is reviewed by the anyone being mentioned in the piece
 * Stay on topic and stick to the facts
 * Avoid interjecting personal reactions
 * Shy away from jargon and colloquial expressions